13 of the Best Aloe Varieties for Landscaping and Containers

 Whereas most members of the Aloe genus exhibit toothed leaf margins and may sometimes produce spines along the surface of their leaves, hybrid A. haworthioidies x Gasteria carinata ‘Twilight Zone’ exhibits a distinctive texture as well.

-A close up horizontal image of Gasteraloe 'Twilight Zone' growing in a small terra cotta pot with decorative stones on the surface of the soil.
+A close up horizontal image of a 'Twilight Zone' succulent plant growing in a terra cotta pot with stones on the top of the soil.

 The thick, nearly tubular leaves grow straight and upright, reaching for the sun at a mature height of around 12 inches.